MidnightCoder06/public-transit-navigator/README.md

  - Tiers are the logical separation of components in an application or a service.
 The components are the database, backend application server, user interface, messaging, and caching.
  - Layers in an application mean the logical separation at the code level.
 The layers are the user interface layer, business layer, service layer, and data access layer.

+# note that if you don't want to use create-react-app then you need to know how to build a website from scratch using webpack or parcel

 # Getting Started with Create React App